 Costa Rica’s swift early action to contain the virus and efficient health care system is currently paying off with a reduced number of infections and a very low mortality rate.
 The country’s 4.9 million inhabitants have, for the most part, respected personal hygiene, physical distancing and stay-at-home recommendations, even though there was never a legally imposed curfew.

 After banning the entry of all incoming foreign nationals on March 18th, 2020, the country allowed all healthy visitors to leave freely, and almost all airlines kept operating long enough to repatriate all those who wanted to leave.

-Costa Rica has been gradually opening its borders to the rest of the world and starting November 1 borders will open to all countries worldwide.
+Costa Rica had been gradually opening its borders to the rest of the world and starting November 1 borders opened to all countries worldwide.

 Restaurants are operating at 50% capacity through 10:00 pm, while some others are offering take-out only.
 Supermarkets are pharmacies were never closed, and are now operating with normal closing hours (currently 10:00 pm).
 Grocery, food and medicine delivery is being widely used.
 There has been no shortage of food or cleaning/desinfecting products.
 Even bars have reopened, though with restricted operating hours (currently 10:00 pm).

 The government has adopted a strategy of “Costa Rica works and protects itself” to allow the economy to function normally while taking care of its population.
 Infrared temperature checks, face masks (at least cloth) are mandatory in all indoor places and distancing of 2 meters between is enforced.
 Disinfecting alcohol is required to be available at all public facing businesses and some even provide wash basins with soap at the entrance.